Cystitis, also known as

 run on urine obtained via cystocentesis.
 This involves a

-needing going through the abdominal wall, directly into the bladder.
+needle going through the abdominal wall, directly into the bladder.

 This sounds much worse than it really is.
 The patient does not